slint-ui/slint/docs/language/src/builtins/widgets.md

     are used on.
 This specifically includes support for the look and feel of controls on macOS and Windows.
 This style is only available if you have Qt installed on your system.

 See [Selecting a Widget Style](#selecting-a-widget-style) for details how to select the style.
 If no style is selected, `native` is the default.
-If `native` is not available, `fluent` is the default.
+If `native` isn't available, `fluent` is the default.

 All widgets support all [properties common to builtin elements](elements.md#common-properties).